Resource Center

 The United States provides technical assistance through USAID in the form of a resident advisor for drafting documentation, training, legal drafting, and institution building in the areas of customs, licensing, intellectual property, standards and sanitary measures.

 Liberia submitted its application to accede to the WTO in June 2007.
 The General Council established a Working Party to examine the application of the Republic of Liberia in December 2007.
-To date, Liberia has not yet submitted initial documentation to activate the accession negotiations, and the Working Party has not met.
+The MFTR was circulated in April 2011, and Liberia is working on responses to comments and questions provided on that document.
+To date, there have been no market access offers circulated, nor has the Working Party met.

 Sao Tomé and Principe submitted its application to accede to the WTO in January 2005.
 A Working Party to examine the application of Sao Tomé and Principe was established at the General Council meeting in May 2005.
+To date, Sao Tomé and Principe has not yet submitted initial documentation to activate the accession negotiations, and the Working Party has not met.

 Sudan has had two Working Party meetings, the last held March 10, 2004.
 There has been no activity on Sudan's accession since it tabled revised market access offers for goods and services in October 2006.